Mitel: 2011 - 2020

-Going private
+Major League Baseball, in 2018, entered into a deal with Mitel to unify communications "between the press box, dugout, bullpen and video review rooms at every MLB ballpark from the Rogers Centre to Wrigley Field".

 On November 30, 2018, Mitel announced that all the shares of Mitel were acquired by affiliates of funds advised by Searchlight Capital Partners.
 The shares ceased trading on the TSX and Nasdaq and were delisted.

-After 2018

 In April 2019, Mitel moved to merge with Avaya.
 The merger did not go through.

 In October 2019, Mitel’s CEO Richard McBee resigned.
 Mary McDowell became the new CEO.

+2020 - Present

 In May 2021, Mitel announced a partnership with Five9.

-Litigation

-In 2011, Mitel launched litigation against at least two Australian businesses for infringing on Mitel's trademark and the businesses for engaging in misleading or deceptive conduct under Australian consumer law.
-The first case against Melbourne telecommunications company Mytel was resolved, while the second case brought against a chain of mobile phone accessory and repair stores under the MyTel and HappyTel name was still waiting to be heard.
+In November 2021, Mitel and RingCentral entered into an agreement.

+Tarun Loomba became the CEO in the same year.

+In January 2023, Mitel announced it entered into exclusive negotiation with Atos to acquire Unify.
+The acquisition of Unify was completed in October 2023.

+On March 5, 2025, Mitel reported it was preparing to file for Chapter 11 bankruptcy as soon as the following week, citing that its debt was quickly losing value.
+Mitel filed for Chapter 11 bankruptcy protection on March 10, 2025, listing assets and liabilities between $1 billion and $10 billion.

+On June 20, 2025, Mitel exited Chapter 11 bankruptcy following the completion of its restructuring plan.
+As part of the restructuring, ownership transferred from Searchlight Capital Partners to Mitel’s lenders, and Mitel reduced its debt by approximately $1.15 billion.

 Product lineup

 Communications platforms (Cloud / Onsite PBX): Mitel's business phone systems provide call center, unified communications and cloud communications solutions.